workman-layout/Workman/mac/README.md

 ## Installation

- * Download the keyboard layout bundle to the /Library/Keyboard Layouts/ or ~/Library/Keyboard Layouts/ directory.
+ * Download the keyboard layout bundle to the /Library/Keyboard Layouts/ directory.
  * Log out of OS X and log back in.
  * Open System Preferences, click on the Language & Text icon, and in the Input Menu tab enable the Workman and/or Workman-P layout.
  * Make sure that the Show input menu in menu bar box is also checked.